More

 The rapper’s bet

 Jake Paul suffered his first boxing loss on Sunday as Tommy Fury – Tyson Fury’s half-brother – edged him out in a split decision.
-Two judges scored the fight 76-73 for Fury, while the third judge had it 75-74 in favor of Paul.
+Two judges scored the fight 76-73 for Fury, while the third had it 75-74 in favor of Paul.

 The 23-year-old British fighter took on the YouTuber in a fight that was part of the ESPN+ pay-per-view event, and it went down to the wire.
 In round one, Paul started catching Fury with jabs and clinching.
 It appeared that Paul was trying to take Fury down, but the Brit escaped from the clinch and looked strong for much of the first round.